zoyander/saiams/public/docs/05_other.md

 rgb(RED INTENSITY, GREEN INTENSITY, BLUE INTENSITY)
 ```

 With this approach, the color is derived by mixing the three primary colors, set to certain intensities.
 An intensity of 0% for a primary color means that it contributes nothing to the final result.
 If all three primary colors are set to 0% intensity, then you get black: `rgb(0%, 0%, 0%)` is equivalent to the named color `"black"`.
 If all three primary colors are set to 100% intensity, then you get white: `rgb(100%, 100%, 100%)` is equivalent to the named color `“white”`.
 Setting the intensities of two of the primary colors to 0%, and then setting the intensity of the remaining primary color to something greater than 0%, will give you a shade of that primary color: `rgb(0%, 90%, 0%)` is a bright green, whereas `rgb(0%, 20%, 0%)` is a dark green.
 Nearly any color imaginable can be described this way.
-For example, to set the main text color of the Intrapology UI to a mild purple, you could specify a mix of: red at 60% intensity, green at 0% intensity, and blue at 50% intensity with the following:
+For example, to set the main text color of the Intrinsink UI to a mild purple, you could specify a mix of: red at 60% intensity, green at 0% intensity, and blue at 50% intensity with the following:

 ```json
 "mainTextColor": "rgb(60%, 0%, 50%)",